AVS-Memer/MathLibraryJS/README.md

 </table>
 <hr>
 <h2>findSolutionsOfQuadratic(inputs)</h2>
-Returns a list of solutions for a quadratic trinomial (even complex and imaginary ones) given an object with a, b, and c, where ax^2+bx+c=0.
-If the solutions are imaginary, they will be returned in String form.
+<p>Returns a list of solutions for a quadratic trinomial (even complex and imaginary ones) given an object with a, b, and c, where ax^2+bx+c=0.
+If the solutions are imaginary, they will be returned in String form.</p>

 <h3>Inputs</h3>
 <table>